Welcome to the hometown of Galicia Unveiled! 😀

 As you can imagine, the experience was fantastic and the reviews terrific! 😀

-So book now our FREE walking tour.
+So book our walking tour.
 You’re in for a nice surprise!

 How to get to Pontevedra:

 Pontevedra is connected by conventional road (N-550) and toll mortorway (AP-9) to the cities of Vigo (south) and Santiago de Compostela (north) which, in turn, have international airports.
 Vigo is the closest, a mere 25-30 minute drive on the motorway; Compostela some 50 minutes.
 It is also well connected by train.

 More practical information about Galicia and how to get here in this section.

 [UPDATE] Re.
 Guided tours: At this moment, tours are only bookable via Tours by Locals or directly with us.
 Please note that availability is rather scarce these days.
 We hope to resume full hours soon and reopen bookings through Viator (a TripAdvisor company) and Freetour.com.